 What do I need to know about superannuation?

-Most of us know the basics when it comes to super: part of our wage is placed into an investment fund for us to access upon retirement.
+Most of us know the basics when it comes to super: part of our wage is placed into an investment fund, which we can access once we reach the age of 60, or when we retire (if it’s later).
 But what do the experts say?

 How much super should I have saved by my 30s?